Suchart takes up role as top graft-buster

-Suchart Trakulkasemsuk was officially appointed as the new president of the National Anti-Corruption Commission (NACC) on Thursday.
+Suchart Trakulkasemsuk was officially appointed as the new president of the National Anti-Corruption Commission (NACC) yesterday.

-The appointment came after a leaked video clip allegedly between Mr Suchart and Parliament President Wan Muhamad Noor Matha at Mr Wan's house.
+The appointment came after a leaked video clip of a conversation allegedly between Mr Suchart and Parliament President Wan Muhamad Noor Matha at Mr Wan's house.

-The conversation was about the election of the NACC president and Mr Suchart's concern about a petition submitted to Mr Wan by former deputy Pol Gen Surachate Hakparn against him.
+The conversation was about the election of the NACC president and Mr Suchart's concern about a petition submitted to Mr Wan by former deputy police chief Pol Gen Surachate Hakparn against him.

-Mr Suchart on Thursday received a royal command appointing him on Feb 11 as the new NACC president at the head office in Nonthaburi.
+Mr Suchart yesterday received a royal command appointing him on Feb 11 as the new NACC president at the head office in Nonthaburi.
 He refused to comment on the issue.

 On Wednesday, Mr Wan accused Pol Gen Surachate of secretly recording a conversation between him and Mr Suchart.